davidharting/personal-site/readme.md

 # Personal Site

 🌎 www.davidharting.com

 ## Deploy

+Deployment is taken care of automagically with Gatsby Cloud.

+### Manual deploy

+If I need to deploy manually, here are some helpful notes.

 Deployment is done using the `awscli` which is installed via `pip`.

 To set up my environment I did.